ignazio-ingenito/fastapi-react-tailwindcss-template/README.md

 -  tailwindcss
 -  webpack

-You can clone the repo and start playing with it or you can start from scratch follwing the guide below.
+You can either clone the repo and start playing with it or start from scratch follwing the below guide.

 ## Python